One of the most important rivers in human history is a natural landmark that once defined an important historic region.

 The importance of the river has only grown more in modern history with the construction of more advanced irrigation canals and power stations.
 The Haditha Dam in Iraq powers the entire city of Baghdad, while Lake Assad in Syria is one of the most important sources of drinking water in Aleppo.

-This means that millions of people are directly depending on the Euphrates River, making it one of the most important rivers in the world!
+This means that millions of people are directly depending on the Euphrates River, still making it one of the most important rivers in the world!